Covid-19 infections in UK jump by more than half a million in a week

 The total number of people in hospital who have tested positive for Covid-19 is now on a clear upwards trend in much of the UK.

-Some 8,928 patients in England had Covid-19 on June 30, up 39% on the previous week, Government figures show.
+Some 9,389 patients in England had Covid-19 as of July 1, up 39% on the previous week, Government figures show.

 This is just over half the level of patients recorded at the peak of the Omicron BA.2 wave.